waynegraham/registry.clir.org/_projects/2013-hidden-treasures-of-native-american-studies-at-the-.md

 ---
 layout: project
-title: "Hidden Treasures of Native American Studies at The Evergreen State College"
+title: Hidden Treasures of Native American Studies at The Evergreen State College
 ---